Leblanc (musical instrument manufacturer)

-Leblanc, Inc. was a musical instruments manufacturing company based in Kenosha, Wisconsin.
+Leblanc, Inc. was a musical instruments manufacturing company first established in 19th century France and later based in Kenosha, Wisconsin.
 The company was a woodwind instrument manufacturer known mainly for its clarinets.
 In 2004 the firm was sold to Conn-Selmer, a division of Steinway Musical Instruments.
 As a result, Leblanc ceased to exist as an independent operation, becoming a brand.

 The company manufactured and distributed a wide range of instruments – self produced or through its subsidiaries and brands– such as clarinets, saxophones, trumpets, trombones and mouthpieces.

 Nowadays, only clarinets are manufactured and sold under the Leblanc brand, offering a range from traditional to bass clarinets to contrabass and contralto clarinets.

 History

 "G. Leblanc Cie". was established in France by Georges Leblanc late in the 19th century, in La Couture-Boussey.
 In 1904 the company acquired Ets.
 D. Noblet, the oldest instrument manufacturer in France (established 1750).
 In 1945, Léon Leblanc (1900–2000) met Vito Pascucci (1922–2003), then on duty as the instruments manager and repair technician for the Glenn Miller US Army Air Force Orchestra.
 Pascucci and Miller had discussed opening a musical instrument distributing company and importing instruments after the war.
 The idea lived on with Pascucci after Miller died, and he was scouting potential suppliers.
 He and Leblanc reached an agreement and in 1946 founded the G. Leblanc Corporation based in Kenosha, Wisconsin.

 In addition to Leblanc clarinets, the G. Leblanc Corporation started importing brasswinds and saxophones made by the French firms Courtois and Beaugnier, respectively, branded "Leblanc."
 Leblanc's most distinctive saxophones at the time were its Model 100 and 120 "System" saxophones, the latest iteration of instruments designed by G. Leblanc since the early 1930s to alleviate acoustic problems inherent in the standard key system and offer more fingering choices.

-Leblanc broadened its product line and distribution with the acquisition of several other companies: the Frank Holton Company (manufacturer of brass instruments) in 1964; the Bublitz Case Company, manufacturer of musical instrument cases in 1966; the Woodwind Company (manufacturer of woodwind mouthpieces) in 1968; and the Martin Band Instrument Company (brand rights and distribution network for brass instruments and saxophones) acquired from the Wurlitzer Co. in 1971.
+Leblanc broadened its product line and distribution with the acquisition of several other companies: the Frank Holton Company (manufacturer of brass instruments) in 1964; the Bublitz Case Company, manufacturer of musical instrument cases in 1966; The Woodwind Company (manufacturer of woodwind mouthpieces) in 1968; and the Martin Band Instrument Company (brand rights and distribution network for brass instruments and saxophones) acquired from the Wurlitzer Co. in 1971.

 Yanagisawa saxophones were first marketed by Leblanc in the late 1960s under the Leblanc and Vito brands, and the Martin brand after 1971, prior to their distribution under Yanagisawa's own name.
 In 1981 Leblanc became the exclusive marketer and distributor of the Yanagisawa products in the United States and Canada.

 In 1989 the American Leblanc firm acquired majority interest in G. Leblanc Cie. and took over its management.
 A line of classical guitars was manufactured in Japan for the G. Leblanc corporation.
 Models include 301-c, 701-f, and possibly others.